tjmahr/dissertation/docs/18-aim1-general-discussion.md

 re-recorded the stimuli (with the same original speakers) so that the noun durations between the two different dialect versions of the experiment were similar.
-From age 4 to age 5, we also shortened the duration of the trials by removing attention-getting prompts (e.g, *this is fun!*) from the ends of the trials.
+From age 4 to age 5, we also shortened the duration of the trials by removing attention-getting prompts (e.g., *this is fun!*) from the ends of the trials.
 These small procedural changes mean that year-to-year differences do not reflect *pure* development differences.
 It is implausible, however, that the robust